tradle/why-hypercore/FAQ.md

 ### What is a streaming DB?

-Need help with this.
+There is a new hot area in Big Data world for querying static databases.
+In AWS it is Athena, based on Apache Presto engine, and SQL SELECT.
+CSV Files (or files in JSON, Parquet, ORC, Avro formats) are shoved into S3 and then queried by Serverless applications and by Business Intelligence packages like Tableau.

+This requires no databases servers and shows where Hyperbee can be very useful What other applications can we think of that can be enabled by such a server-less DB?

-How is it different from a DB that we normally access via API on the network today?
-What applications can we think of that were not feasible before?
-Some pointers to possible answers can be found when we compare a P2P source control system Git, with the SVN and CVS before it which relied on a central server.
+Some pointers to possible answers can be found when we compare a P2P source control system Git that replaced SVN and CVS which used central server.
 Those entrepreneurs that think "Is it possible to make a big business on this?", please note that Microsoft bought Github for $7.5B.

 ### How is Hypercore different from BitTorrent, WebTorrent?